Soccer Holding Midfielder

-A defensive midfielder, sometimes called a holding midfielder, is a playmaker.
+A defensive midfielder, sometimes called a holding midfielder, is a playmaker and tackler.
 Rather than pushing forward and deep into the attacking third, defensive midfielders hold back and support both the defense and the attack.
 Passes are usually linked through the defensive midfielder, who has excellent field vision and the ability to switch the play and swing the ball.
 On defense, not only are midfielders asked to defend attackers, but often quickly receive passes from defenders to start an offensive attack.

 Defensive midfielders typically wear the number four or six when on international duty.
 However, jersey numbers for players at their clubs do not necessarily have to follow this rule.
 This means that a player may have a different number than usual when playing for their national team.

 - Didier Deschamps

 - Roy Keane